HengPan2007/MethSig/README.md

 As mentioned in the **Prerequisite** section, users need to put DMC.sample\_name.txt and PDR.sample\_name.txt files in the input\_dir folder.
-Also, a user defined covariates matrix is needed.
+Also, a user defined covariate matrix is needed.

 ``` r
 ds <- makeInputMatrix(names_list = as.list("SRR2069925"),